111StudioKK/lambda-cli/README.md

 The actions should be referenced in the ```./redux/actions.js``` file.

 ### Type checking with flowtype
-Code should be statically type using [flow type](http://flowtype.org/docs/quick-reference.html)
+Code should be statically typed using [flow type](http://flowtype.org/docs/quick-reference.html)

 Exemple: